omgol411/disobind/README.md

 ## Model training
-For training the model, move to `/src` directory.
+For training the model, move to `src` directory.

 Specify the configurations in the `model_versions.py` file and run to create a CONFIG_FILE:
 ```